ravewillow6383/data-structures-and-algorithms-python/challenges/list_sorts/quick_sort/BLOG.md

 Brief description of what this algorithm is, does, and why we care.

 quick sort is a divide and conquer sorting method.
 THere are a few ways to perform a quick search.
 You have to choose and indice to use as pivot.
-You can use your first indice, mid indice,  your last indice, or a random indice to always use as pivot in your quick sort method.
+You can use your first indice, mid indice,

+your last indice, or a random indice to always use as pivot in your quick sort method.

 Is it more efficient than others?
 How does it attack the problem differently?

 Like the merge sort, the worst case scenario for quick sort is O(n log n), as this method moves both through divide and conquer, and it moves through the list in a linear way.

 However where it beats it's competitors is the fact that when implemented well it can be 2 to 3 times faster than it's competitors like merge sort.

+The worst case scenario would be if the pivot o one of the ends is already the largest, because you end up doing every comparison.
+Even worse if the end is the pivot and the largest, but the right variable is the second largest.
+It becomes similar to buble sort in how many comparisons that you have to make at that point.
+This would make quick sort O of n squared.
+However, this isn't the average situation.
+The average and best case with quick sort is O(n log n).
+Our space complexity, because we are sorting in place, is constant.

 Learning Objectives